JingyunLiang/PFNet-FGVC/README.md

-# FocalLoss-FGVC
+# Codes for *PFNet: A Novel Part Fusion Network for Fine-grained image Categorization*

-Focal loss for fine-grained categorization
+TBD